-10 Tips for a Safe Thanksgiving Share this Article: Print Tags: Cats, Dogs, Holidays 1.
+10 Tips for a Safe Thanksgiving Share this Article: Print Tags: 10-tips-for-a-safe-thanksgiving, Cats, Dogs, Holidays, living-with-your-dog 1.
 Check tags!Whether you’re hosting guests or traveling, check that your pet is wearing a collar and tag with your current contact information.
 Photo credit: Thinkstock 2.
 Update microchips!Update your pet’s microchip.
 If your pet isn’t microchipped, call your local shelter or veterinarian to make an appointment today!
 Photo credit: Thinkstock 3.
 Make arrangementsIf you’re leaving town without your pet, use a good pet sitter or boarding facility.
 Don’t leave pets alone for days — water bowls can spill and accidents can happen.
 Photo credit: Thinkstock 4.
 Talk to guestsExplain to guests to be careful at doors.
 If your pet is a door dasher, keep him in another room while guests are coming in and out.
 Photo credit: Thinkstock 5.
 Keep moving!Make sure your pet gets his regular exercise and playtime whether with you or a pet sitter.
 Taking a good walk might be just the thing to counteract that heavy meal!
 Photo credit: Thinkstock 6.
 Be preparedKeep toys and treats at hand when hosting guests to distract pets and reward good behavior.
 Photo credit: Thinkstock 7.
 Supervise kidsSupervise all interactions between pets and kids for everyone’s safety.
 Photo credit: Thinkstock 8.
 Don't give in!No matter how cute your pet can be, remind guests not to feed table scraps to your pet.
 Photo credit: Thinkstock 9.
 Be cautious about countersHave a counter-surfing pet?
 Ask a reliable guest to keep your pet occupied in another room during the cooking.
 Photo credit: Thinkstock 10.
 Don't forget to cleanAfter the meal, remove all trash and bones immediately.
 Curious pets can cause themselves serious harm chewing on sharp bones!
 Photo credit: Thinkstock 11.
 Share the tips!Click on the image to see these tips all in one full size easy-to-share graphic.
 Share on Facebook, Pinterest and Twitter to remind friends and family to thank their pets by keeping them safe!